 Where is new defined?
-To understand the importance of the fact that metaclasses inherit from Class and Behavior, it helps to ask where new is defined and how it is found.
+To understand the importance of the fact that metaclasses inherit from Class and Behavior, it helps to ask where new is defined 282 Classes and metaclasses and how it is found.
 When the message new is sent to a class it is looked up in its metaclass chain and ultimately in its superclasses Class, ClassDescription and Behavior as shown in Figure 13.8.